HCLIMcom/RCM-transform/README.md

 This repository is a supplement to the article "CRS not found: On solving coordinate problems in climate model output and other geospatial datasets" by Clément Cherblanc, Jeppe Peder Grejs Petersen, Fredrick Bunt, José Abraham Torres-Alavez, and Ruth Mottram (DOI: XXXXX).
-Please cite this repository if it was helpful for your research.
+Please cite the article if it was helpful for your research.

 This repository contains three notebooks that provide examples of using the methods described in the article.